Click to grab your free copy of our Garden Tools Cheat Sheet!

 43. Casperita Pumpkins

-They weigh in at merely 1 pound with a distinct globular structure and deep ribs.
-Furthermore, the pumpkins have firm skin, which makes them excellent for carving.
-You can scoop out the inner fillings to make a good, white Jack O’Lantern that will spice up your Halloween celebrations and get you the kind of uniqueness you want.
+You can scoop out the inner fillings to make a sound, white Jack O'Lantern that will spice up your Halloween celebrations and get you the kind of uniqueness you want.

 Click here to buy them on Amazon.